sharmista2shastry/DB-project/README.md

 The projects has two access points:

 1. Url with just / - Back-end access for employees of the transaction processing company (Y)
-2. Url with /internetflix - Access to customers
+2. Url with /internetflix - Access to customers.
+Internetlfix offers a streamlined payment system with three payment options for users.
+Upon login/signup, users select their country and preferred plan for payment.

 * The PostgreSQL account name is hb2779.